-Preston is the administrative center of Lancashire England.
+Preston is the administrative centre of Lancashire England.
 The town was a parish and township in the hundred of Amounderness.
 It was granted a Guild Merchant charter in 1179, giving the city of Preston the status of a market town.
 In mid-thirteenth century textiles were produced and locally produced wool was woven inside the people’s houses.
-During fourteenth century flemish weavers settled in the area and helped develop the industry.
+It is also where we do most of our TV aerial installation work During fourteenth century flemish weavers settled in the area and helped develop the industry.
 In the early eighteenth century, the town was described as “a pretty town with an abundance of gentry in it, commonly called Proud Preston” by Edmund Calamy.

 The BAE Systems is UK’s principal military aircraft design, development and manufacture supplier whereas Preston is a major center of the British defence aerospace industry.
 The west of the city boundary lies the Westinghouse Electric Company in Salwick, it was formerly BNFL and currently Springfields nuclear processing plant.
 Preston is also home to Alstom Transport, United Kingdom’s main spare parts distribution center.
 Matalan Retail Ltd was also originated in Preston under the name of Matalan Cash and Carry.